ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

 There are several consumable items that impact your monster's lifespan.
 They are grouped into the following categories:

 * Items that decrease lifespan as a tradeoff for temporary battle stat or training effectiveness increases
-* Items that increase lifespan
+* Items that increase lifespan as a main or secondary effect

 Decrease
 """"""""